 Pretty in tense but the quizzes are pretty straightforward and the course goes pretty quickly.
 The diagrams helped.
 My first stab at real paleontology and it was a good intro.

-By Alma D•
+By Clotilde D•